 Many drugs are not taken alone.
 For example – in the case of hepatitis C, ribavirin is never taken alone.
 It is always taken alongside a second or third drug to enhance the clinical response.

 Many HIV drugs and hepatitis C medicines have been formulated as fixed-dose combinations – meaning that more than one drug, often as many as three drugs, are combined into one pill.
-This is not an uncommon phenomenon in antiviral drugs pharmacology.
-It has the dual benefit of improving patient adherence and, by extension, clinical effectiveness.
+This enhances patient adherence and, by extension, clinical effectiveness.